tisenstadt/TaskGrabber/README.md

 2. Click the link to Settings.
 3. At the bottom of the navigation bar on the left-hand side of the screen, click the link to Personal access tokens.
 4. Click Generate new token.
+5. When prompted for Scopes, select repo and user to enable control of private repositories.

 ###Design Strategies: